Editorial guide

 Section 2

-For "How to keep progress review timing private, useful, and realistic", the best use of this idea is practical and repeatable.
-During a progress-photo check where lighting and expression may be changing the story, "How to keep progress review timing private, useful, and realistic" has one practical test: whether anything changes in behavior.
-A useful answer for "How to keep progress review timing private, useful, and realistic" helps the reader decide whether AI support should be used at all before it asks for an install.
-Try the smallest version first for "How to keep progress review timing private, useful, and realistic": use similar lighting before comparing progress photos.
+For "Private workflow: progress review timing", the best use of this idea is practical and repeatable.
+During a progress-photo check where lighting and expression may be changing the story, "Private workflow: progress review timing" has one practical test: whether anything changes in behavior.
+A useful answer for "Private workflow: progress review timing" helps the reader decide whether AI support should be used at all before it asks for an install.
+Try the smallest version first for "Private workflow: progress review timing": use similar lighting before comparing progress photos.
+Then ask whether session history would reduce friction for "Private workflow: progress review timing" or simply add another thing to.

 Section 3